What is Understand the Bible in a nutshell?

 Who is it for?

-It’s for anyone who wants to learn the Christian faith – it doesn’t matter if you’re a complete beginner, or even if you’ve been in church a long time but feel like you still want to learn.
+It’s for anyone who wants to learn the Christian faith.
+It doesn’t matter if you’re a complete beginner, or even if you’ve been in church a long time.
+If you want to learn, this is the right place.

 How much does it cost?

 The website is completely free to use.
+Almost all the content is available freely on YouTube or Facebook.
 There is a small cost for the mobile apps (see below) to cover the cost of development.

 You can either create an account and do the course here on the website, or you can use the mobile app (see below).